DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_overview.md

 folder: mydoc
 ---

-DAFoam supports high-fidelity design optimization for a wide range of disciplines, e.g., aerodynamics, heat transfer, structure, and hydrodynamics.
+DAFoam supports high-fidelity design optimization for a wide range of disciplines, e.g., aerodynamics, heat transfer, solid mechanics, and hydrodynamics.

 The optimization configurations for the DAFoam tutorials are available from [here](http://github.com/dafoam/tutorials).
 For most of the tutorials, run this command for pre-processing: